Can Edibles Go Bad

 Does Delta-8 Have an Expiration Date?

-Short answer, yes.
-Although Delta-8 has a shelf life just as long as HHC, after a couple of years, it will begin to degrade just like all cannabinoids do.
-The expiration date of Delta-8 depends on when it was synthesized, the type of product it comes in, and how you store it once you buy it.
-At best, the Delta-8 contained in your edibles can last up to two years, just like HHC.
-However, this time is relative and depends on all the mentioned factors.
+Short answer: yes.
+Although Delta 8 has a shelf life as long as HHC, it will begin to degrade after a couple of years just like all cannabinoids do.
+The expiration date of Delta-8 depends on when it was made, the type of product it comes in, and how you store it.
+At best, Delta-8 in your edibles can last up to two years, just like HHC.
+However, this time is relative and depends on other factors.

 How Long Can Delta-8 Gummies Last?